-2015 ~ 2020: Onward for dissemination and acceptance by users
+2016 ~ 2020: Onward for Dissemination and Acceptance by Users

 To attain user acceptance, it is necessary to have sufficient production and sufficient varieties of stoves so that users have opportunities to try them and give feedback.
-Sufficient production numbers of several major design and size variations are possible in the coming three years (2015 - 2017).
-This coincides with Phase 2 of the GACC strategic plan that targets 30 million new, appropriately-improved (low emissions) cookstoves of all types by 2017.
+Sufficient production numbers of several major designs and size variations are possible in the coming two years (2016 - 2017).
+This coincides with Phase 2 of the GACC strategic plan that targets 40 million new, appropriately-improved (low emissions) cookstoves of all types by 2017 (GACC, 2014).
 Of these, 5 to 15 million should be TLUD gasifier stoves.

-Four major shifts are envisioned for the coming 3 years.
+Four major shifts are envisioned for the next two years.

 - 1. Fuels for TLUD stoves will become more eco- and user-friendly, acceptable to the public, more plentiful, cleaner to handle, and more economical in price per cooking task.
-The associated fuel industries (making pellets and other fuels, including pre-processed, semi-processed, or not-processed fuels) will increasingly utilize inexpensive biomass, even feedstocks for which the industry is paid or subsidized to extract and process, such as invasive plants or essential thinnings. - 2.
-TLUD stove designs will evolve to become less costly and more friendly to households.
+The associated fuel industries (making pellets and other fuels, including pre-processed, semiprocessed, or not-processed fuels) will increasingly utilize inexpensive biomass, even feedstocks for which the industry is paid or subsidized to extract and process, such as invasive plants or essential thinning of forests. - TLUD stove designs will evolve to become less costly and more friendly to households.
 This includes industrial mass production of high-quality, light-weight, long-lasting, appealing gasifiers and associated stove products as well as components that are attractive, sturdy, and available with such variety that most cultural preferences will be accommodated and exceeded. - 3.
-Fan-assisted forced air will be widely embraced, helping make TLUD stoves sought-after, prestige stoves for households with modest or higher affluence, especially in urban and peri-urban communities, with favorable impacts down into the lower income levels.
-TLUD-FA stoves will match the fan-jet stoves in operations and will be much more affordable and more easily maintained due to decreased failure of parts and ease of repair when needed.

-4. The carbon-related and environmental aspects of TLUD stoves will be further recognized as coming from a) low emissions, b) less fuel use through improved efficiencies, c) more fuel sources that do not involve killing trees, d) TLUD pyrolytic production of charcoal, and e) optional uses of char as biochar.
+Fan-assisted forced air will be widely embraced, helping make TLUD stoves soughtafter, prestige stoves for households with modest or higher affluence, especially in urban and peri-urban communities, with favorable impacts down into the lower income levels.
+TLUD-FA stoves will match the fan-jet stoves in operations and will be much more affordable and more easily maintained due to decreased failure of parts and ease of repair when needed. - 4.
+The carbon-related and environmental aspects of TLUD stoves will be further recognized as coming from a) low emissions, b) less fuel use through improved efficiencies, c) more fuel sources that do not involve killing trees, d) TLUD pyrolytic production of charcoal, and e) optional uses of char as biochar.
 That recognition will attract carbon credits and environment-minded funding to the producers and distributors of TLUD stoves, with the final beneficiaries being the stove-using public and the environment.

-Taken together, the four shifts should create a groundswell of interest and acceptance of TLUD stoves in each separate society, with very different combinations of each of the four shifts according to the societal situations.
-As each of these shifts gains momentum, the other three shifts will be facilitated, even into Phase 3 (2018 $^{\sim}$ 2020) of the GACC plans for an additional 50 million stoves with increasingly better characteristics.
+Taken together, the four shifts should create a groundswell of interest and acceptance of TLUD FIGURE 38: BIOCHAR stoves in each separate society, with very different combinations of each of the four shifts according to the societal situations.
+As each of these shifts gains momentum, the other three shifts will be facilitated, even into Phase 3 (2018 ~ 2020) of the GACC plans for an additional 40 million stoves (GACC, 2014) with increasingly better characteristics.
 Maybe half of them could be micro-gasifiers with TLUD or related technological advancements.